Last updated: July 4, 2026

 • Account data (your address, profile, security settings, recovery info): while your account is active.
 On account deletion, removed within 30 days, with backups aging out within an additional 60 days.

-• Mail content: while your account is active.
+• mail content: while your account is active.
 Messages you move to Trash are automatically purged after 30 days.
 On account deletion, removed within 30 days, with backups aging out within an additional 60 days.

 • DNS records: while you own the zone.
 Deleted zones are removed immediately; the dns-server cache may serve the old records for up to the configured TTL.